 Diabetes causes diabetic neuropathy because high blood sugar levels make it difficult for healthy cells to function well enough so they can communicate with other cells throughout the body, including those in your feet.
-This lack of communication between healthy cells then damages nerves - causing diabetic foot complications.
+This lack of communication between healthy cells damages nerves - causing diabetic foot complications.

 Peripheral neuropathy